transformerlab/transformerlab-client/README.md

 ### TransformerLabClient

-Main client for communicating with TransformerLab.
+Main client for communicating with Transformer Lab.

 - `start_job(config)`: Register a training job and get a job ID
 - `report_progress(progress, metrics=None)`: Report training progress (0-100) and any metrics in json format